davenyen/BINF6111_PROJECT/TECHNICAL_DOCS.md

 ### master_script.sh setup
-Change the following program paths in master_script.sh to the actual program path on your system.
+Change the following program paths in master_script.sh to the actual program path on your system. (line 27, 28, 29)
 * STAR_RUN
 * BAMCOVERAGE_RUN
 * SAMTOOLS_RUN